 - Group items.
 Pack methodically.
 Label or color code each box with the corresponding room and a brief, generic list of what’s in each box (ie. Kitchen items).
 After all, the last thing you want to do when you get to your new apartment is spend days sorting through mixed boxes.
 You won’t be able to find anything, and frustration will build quickly.
 If the boxes are marked, the movers will know where each box goes – making it a lot easier for you when you start unpacking.

 - You've got mail.
 Once you know the address of your new apartment, be sure that you start the process of forwarding your mail.
-Refer to our forward your mail to your apartment guide for additional details.
+Check out tips for how to tackle the mail forwarding process here.

 - Set-up utilities.
 The quicker you get your utilities setup, the more comfortable you will be.
 The last thing you’ll want is to move into your new apartment on a hot summer day with no air conditioning!
 If you start school shortly after you move-in, you’ll likely need internet access pretty early on.
 For information on setting up utilities, check out our utility set-up guide.

 - Move-in inspection.
 Upon move-in you’ll be asked to complete a move-in inspection.
 This is your opportunity to thoroughly examine your new Tallahassee apartment and note any damaged or missing items.
 From the stain on the living room carpet to the nail holes in the wall, be sure to note anything that looks questionable on the move-in checklist.
 Pro tip: take pictures of the apartment before you start unpacking.
 These photos will help show how the apartment looked upon move-in, should there be any discrepancies in the future.

 With a little bit of planning, moving in to your new Tallahassee apartment will be stress-free and fun.
 Welcome home!